G. J. Kinne: Calgary Stampeders

 Kinne signed with the Calgary Stampeders of the Canadian Football League (CFL) on June 13, 2016.
 Less than a week later, on June 19, 2016, Kinne was released by the team.

 Saskatchewan Roughriders

-Signed with the Saskatchewan Roughriders (CFL) on June 24, 2016.
+Kinney signed with the Saskatchewan Roughriders (CFL) on June 24, 2016.
 Kinne made his CFL debut in the final game of the 2016 CFL season, completing 4 of 11 pass attempts for 24 yards.
 Kinne announced his retirement from professional football on May 9, 2017.

 Coaching career

 Early coaching career

+Kinne is from the Gus Malzahn coaching tree.
 In 2017, Kinne was hired as an assistant coach with SMU under coach Chad Morris.
 When Morris joined the University of Arkansas before SMU played in the Frisco Bowl, new head coach Sonny Dykes chose to have Kinne serve as offensive coordinator and play caller for the bowl game.
 Kinne eventually followed Morris to Arkansas in 2018 as an offensive analyst.

 On February 25, 2019, Kinne was named an offensive assistant coach for the Philadelphia Eagles, working with special projects.